morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

 **************************************************************************************
 **************************************************************************************
 # special thanks to
 Samuel Vasko for cmder.
 NullByte for info on some of the tools in the project.
 Avi Mimoun for the idea of source-code repository.
+TUX for helping in the start of this tool building process
 **************************************************************************************
 **************************************************************************************
 # NOTE